Eric-W-Chen/Eric_W-Chen.github.io/Shopper Website/README.md

 Cart Page            | Create a page that pulls from the endpoint `GET /api/cart`, with the cookie from<br>authentication, and draws them as a list with the names and costs.                                                                                                                                                                                                                |

 ## Development Setup
-You'll first need [Node.js](https://nodejs.org/) installed, however I recommend installing it through [nodenv](https://github.com/nodenv/nodenv) as it provides a great way to switch between projects' node versions automatically and may come in handy with your own sponsors' projects.
+You'll first need [Node.js](https://nodejs.org/) installed, I recommend installing it through [nodenv](https://github.com/nodenv/nodenv) as it provides a great way to switch between projects' node versions automatically.

 ### Installing Nodenv
 The easiest way to install nodenv is through [HomeBrew](https://brew.sh/).